top of page

 a series of catchy singles and blazing through a stellar run of headline shows across the country,

-After a brief recharge, Bowles & The Distractions are back with their latest single “She Hates My Guts”; an upbeat track about the woes of domestic bliss gone sour; boasting jangle-pop guitars and vocal hooks aplenty.
+After a brief recharge, Bowles & The Distractions are back with their latest singles “She Hates My Guts” and

 Bowles has made a name for himself recording and touring Aus in various outfits over the years,